 Earlier in the morning, I set out a tray of the 3 phases of matter using water just to stimulate some curiosity.

 Our first rendition of the story retelling the history of the universe was a combination of suggestions from Children of the Universe and Born With a Bang.
 I believe I picked up the balloon and candle suggestions from Miss Barbara.
 The balloon pop was an unexpected thrill for the kids.
-We used our Continent Globe to demonstrate how far the closest stars would be from us if they were on Earth.
+We used the Continent Globe to demonstrate how far the closest stars would be from us if they were on Earth.

 Our oldest two each performed one experiment during the demo and that worked well for us.
 Our son demonstrated the Laws of Attraction using water and pieces of paper.
-Then, our daughter demonstrated Liquids Settling According to their Density using colored water, honey from our Montessori Bee Unit Study, and olive oil.
+Then, Kaia demonstrated Liquids Settling According to their Density using colored water, honey, and olive oil.
 You can also use Astronomy for Every Kid to explore experiments relevant to this great lesson.

 First Great Lesson Revisited with Cosmic Story Mat